 Determine the case owner.
 You will need to designate a case owner to be responsible and assume ownership of the project.

 Decide which AI approach to integrate.
-Linking this to your strategic objective, decide which AI approach to use, which could be deep learning, machine learning, or computer vision.
+Linking this to your strategic objective, decide which AI approach to use.
+This could be deep learning, machine learning, or computer vision.

 Assess infrastructure and technology.
 You will need to make changes to infrastructure and technology.
 Take into account the systems, hardware, and software your organization will need.